-The Illinois General Assembly has approved House of Representatives Amendment 1 to Senate Bill (SB) 672, which would significantly reform non-compete and non-solicitation law in Illinois.
-The bill will now go to Governor JB Pritzker, who is expected to sign the bill into law as the Illinois Freedom To Work Act.
-The Act would impose limitations on non-compete and non-solicitation agreements, and it provide employers with more clarity about enforceability.
-The bill has a January 1, 2022, effective date.
+Illinois Governor J.B.
+Pritzker has signed Senate Bill (SB) 672, which will be known as the Illinois Freedom To Work Act.
+The new law will significantly reform non-compete and non-solicitation law in Illinois.
+The Act imposes limitations on non-compete and non-solicitation agreements, and it provide employers with more clarity about enforceability.
+The new law has a January 1, 2022, effective date.

-The proposed Freedom To Work Act excludes from the definition of “covenants not to compete” the following:
+The Freedom To Work Act excludes from the definition of “covenants not to compete” the following:

 trade-secret and invention-assignment agreements;